robenkleene/design-references/cinema-4d/cinema-4d-light.md

 To remove the HDRI background, select the camera, and set `Background > Background > Override`.

+- To also remove the HDRI background in the viewport, a quick fix is to set `RS Dome Light > Basic > Viewport Visibility: Off`

 ## Light Types

 ### RS Dome Light